algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 2.2 <u>Subtraction - SUB</u>
 The "SUB" (Subtraction) instruction is used in programming languages to subtract one value from another, or to subtract a value from a specified destination.
 In our assembly code, the "SUB" operation instruction uses the following syntax:<br>
 > `SUB DESTINATION, SOURCE`<br>
-`DESTINATION` represents the location where the result of the subtraction will be stored.<br>
+`DESTINATION` represents the location where the result of the subtraction will be stored (the DESTINATION is always a register).<br>
 `SOURCE` represents the value to be subtracted from the destination.

 **Applications:**<br>